salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 -- Clip: "Alternative Funding Channels"

 Why pitch this world-changing technology to energy companies when you can pitch it to… random dudes on YouTube?
+You can buy this product directly from the inventor.

--- Clip: "Free Thinker Appeal"
+-- Clip: "The Direct Appeal"

 And of course, he's appealing to the free-thinkers.
 The people who are not constrained by the straight-jacket of education.
 It is an attempt to flatter the audience into thinking that their ignorance is a virtue.

+-- pause
-We've broken down Maxwell’s story, piece by piece.
-And what do we find?

-It’s the same story.
+We've broken down Maxwell’s story, beat by beat.
+It’s the same story as Steorn.
 The same beats.
 The same tropes.
-The same grandiose promises.
-The same lack of evidence.
+The names are different, and so are the details, but the stories are functionally the same.

-Separated by two continents and 20 years, Maxwell Chikumbutso and Steorn are telling the exact same tale—a fictional story, wrapped in the language of science, designed to extract money from believers.
+Separated by two continents and 20 years, Maxwell Chikumbutso and Steorn are telling the exact same tale.
+It's a science fiction designed to extract money from believers.

 And just like Steorn, Maxwell’s story will end the same way:

 With nothing.

 Because that's the way this genre always plays out.
 The rom-com couple always falls in love.
-The hard-boiled detective figures out who done it, and the free energy story ends up with his victim's money.
+The hard-boiled detective figures out who done it, and the free energy protaganist always ends up with his victim's money.

-### Link 6: Fictional Inventions Work Backwards
+### Link 6: Science Inventions Work Backwards

-Fictional inventions work backwards.
+Science fiction inventions work backwards.

-They start with a plot premise—a dramatic or thematic idea the story wants to explore—and then work backward to create an explanation that justifies the device’s existence.
-The explanation only needs to be convincing enough to support the story.
+They exist because the plot, a dramatic or comedic idea requires it; The author works back from what the story needs to create the invention; He works back from that to create an explanation that explains the device’s existence.
+The explanation only needs to be as deep as thje story requires.

-Star trek might invest more in the origin story of the warp drive than Stimpy's process of inventing a Happy Helmet.
+Some fictions invest a great deal of energy into a back-story; Frank Herbert imagined entire ecologies, political systems, and the and an industrial basis for the spice-fueled universe of Dune.
+It was a monumental act of world-building, intended to bring a sense of plausible, realism to a story that was anything but.

+Not every fictional invention needs such a detailed back-story; In the Ren and Stimpy episode 'Stimpy's Invention' - we learn only enough to support the comedic premise of Stimpy's abomination: the 'happy helmet'.
+Stimpy is a mad scientist.
+He's built a machine that forces his friend to be happy.
+That's all we need to know.

 With very few exceptions, science fiction doesn’t care about how this speculative technology works.
-It imagines a device, states what it does, and then builds a story around the ethical or dramatic implications of that technology.
+It imagines a device, states what it does, and then builds a story around the ethical or dramatic implications of that fictional technology.

 Isaac Asimov never told us how a "Positronic Brain" works, only that this mcguffin lets his robots think.
 Gene Roddenberry never told us how dilithium crystals power a warp drive, only that they do.